bccp/website/pages/printer.rst

 For Windows and Linux, the driver is ``Generic PCL 6``.
 (PCL XL may work too)

-Ubuntu Linux may need to install a package with name ``gutenprint``
+On Ubuntu Linux if the recommended driver doesn't work, you may need to install a package with name ``gutenprint``

 If you find issues setting up the printer, talk to Yu Feng.